guendto/jomiel/README.md

 ## Features

-- Plug-in system enabling customization to add support for media hosts
+- Customizable plugin system for adding support for video-sharing websites

+- Messaging ([Protocol Buffers]) is language-neutral and platform-neutral

 - Support for authentication and encryption (CURVE and SSH)

 - [ZeroMQ] supports every modern language and platform

-- [Protocol Buffers] are language-neutral, platform-neutral
+- Runs fully as a service

 - Highly configurable
-- Runs as a service

 ## Getting started